CurtisGreen/dallas-area-transit-alliance/_posts/august-2024-newsletter.md

 1. Our opposition to these harsh budget cut resolutions, and our disappointment with the member cities who passed them.
 2. Our opposition to ANY revenue capping.
-3. Improvements in frequency and service in next year's budget.
+3. Our support of improvements in frequency and service in next year's budget.
-4. Opposition from DART to oppose any state legislation that cuts or caps their budget.
+4. Our opposition of any state legislation that cuts or caps their budget.

 ## Dallas City Council Meeting